Kraymer/ublame/README.md

 It performs a search on a file commits history and reports all the modified lines that contain searched term.

-The name is inspired from The Jackson's 1978 disco hit "Blame It on the Boogie".
+The name is inspired from The Jackson's 1978 disco hit _"Blame It on the Boogie"_.

-# Example
+## Example

 `git blame` can be of limited use when the last commit reported has no interest.
 A common case is having a monster commit that converts the indentation type :